khulnasoft-lab/design.khulnasoft.com/contents/components/toast.md

 ## Specifications

-* Use for a single line of text.
-The dimensions of a toast are dependent on its contents with a max-width of `568px`.
+* The dimensions of a toast are dependent on its contents with a max-width of `568px`.

 ### Design